interTwin-eu/teapot/README.md

 AlmaLinux 9.4, and Rocky Linux 9.3.
 If you need an RPM file for a different distribution, feel free to contact us, and we’ll gladly provide you with one for your specific Linux distribution.

+To install teapot, first a user `teapot` must be created.
+To do that run `sudo adduser teapot`.

 Please refer to
 [CONFIGURATION.md](https://github.com/interTwin-eu/teapot/blob/main/CONFIGURATION.md)
 for information on how to configure Teapot.